Debt and money management

 - Separate your debts into priority and non-priority – deal with priority debts first.

-- If you do not pay your priority debts you may lose something important, for example your home or fuel supply.
+- If you don’t pay your priority debts you may lose something important, for example your home or fuel supply.

-- If you do not pay non-priority debt you may be contacted by a debt collection agency or get a county court judgment.
+- If you don’t pay non-priority debt you may be contacted by a debt collection agency or get a county court judgement.

-- You will default on your debt if you do not pay at the rate agreed when the agreement started.
+- You will default on your debt if you don’t pay at the rate agreed when the agreement started.
 This will be noted on your credit reference file.